Breaking Bits

 Before Linux Kernel 5.1

-This link to kernel source shows the function accept an arbitrary value and attempts to set the CR4 register to the value provided.
+to kernel source shows the function accept an arbitrary value and attempts to set the CR4 register to the value provided.
 However we can see that the function mentions some bit pinning!

 void native_write_cr4(unsigned long val)